clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/8-exercise-secure-your-virtual-hub-using-azure-firewall-manager.md

-# Exercise: Secure your virtual hub using Azure Firewall Manager

 In this exercise, you will create the spoke virtual network and create a secured virtual hub, then you will connect the hub and spoke virtual networks and route traffic to your hub.
 Next you will deploy the workload servers, then create a firewall policy and secure your hub, and finally you will test the firewall.